Tagged: freedom of speech

 Rave Parties in Saudi Arabia: Crown Prince MBS Stuns the Old Guard with Modernization Push.”
 (Hindustan Times, YouTube, Jan 2023)

 Rave party means hundreds or thousands of people gathered in the dark with loud music covering everything.
-Alcohol and drugs will circulate uncontrolled in Saudi raves because tourists are now welcome in the Kingdom, which delivered no tourist visa until a couple of years ago.
-But the main concern is probably the opening of the land of Islamic holy sites to cultural forms that are increasingly considered, in the very West where they originated, as repellent and degenerate, even if rave parties did not imply invasion of property and noise pollution on several square kilometers, so much so that it’s just got banned in Italy.
+Alcohol and drugs will circulate uncontrolled in Saudi raves because tourists are now welcome in the Kingdom, which did not deliver tourist visas until a couple of years ago.
+But the main concern is probably the opening of the land of Islamic holy sites to cultural forms that are increasingly considered, in the very West where they originated, as repellent and degenerate –even if rave parties did not imply invasion of property and noise pollution on several square kilometers–, so much so that it’s just got banned in Italy.

-I don’t know the rules about alcohol and tourists in KSA; I only know the United Arab Emirates (UAE), where tourists can get alcohol at hotels and private homes.
+I don’t know the rules about alcohol and tourists in KSA but I know the United Arab Emirates (UAE), where tourists can get alcohol at hotels and private homes.
 I am told the rules are not the same.
 However, KSA, the new tourist destination, will likely follow UAE’s example, for you can’t invite a drunkard to your place and deprive them of their booze.

 P.S.
 “Woman Who Went Topless After Argentina’s World Cup Win Escapes Arrest in Qatar.
 An Argentine woman, seen flashing in videos from the stadium, has appeared to have escaped any action.”
 (News18, Dec 22, 2022)